2007 Cincinnati Bengals season

-The 2007 Cincinnati Bengals season was the 38th season for the team in the National Football League and their 40th overall season.
+The 2007 Cincinnati Bengals season was the 38th season for the team in the National Football League (NFL) and their 40th overall season.
 The team attempted to improve upon their 8–8 record in 2006 and were looking to return to the playoffs after narrowly missing them.
 They failed to do so, finishing with a 7–9 record.

 Offseason

 Coaching changes

 Head coach Marvin Lewis entered his fifth year with the Bengals.
 He was joined by offensive coordinator Bob Bratkowski and defensive coordinator Chuck Bresnahan.